BenMcLean/Voxel2Pixel/BenVoxel/README.md

-# BenVoxel Formats Specification
+# BenVoxel Specification
-BenVoxel files use sparse voxel octrees to compress voxel model geometry for file storage (with optional metadata) based on an open standard developed by Ben McLean.
+BenVoxel is an open standard using sparse voxel octrees to compress voxel model geometry for file storage (with optional metadata) developed by Ben McLean.
+This specification is released under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.

 The idea is to sacrifice processing speed to get a very small memory storage size for the geometry while keeping the implementation relatively simple and also allowing for extensive metadata to be optionally included.